mediawiki-utilities/python-mediawiki-utilities/WORK_LOG.rst

 2013-12-18
 	Tests passing.
 HistoricalMap was fine.
 Will be code-complete once lib.changes is done.
 Still need to figure out how I'm going to configure a title parser and pass it into the change constructor.
 Also, I rediscovered how stupid the recentchanges table is.

 	OK..
 New lame thing.
 So, when you "protect" a page, the log keeps the following type of value in log_params:
 	``\u200e[edit=autoconfirmed] (expires 03:20, 21 November 2013 (UTC))``

 	That date format...
 It's not the long or short format for `Timestamp`.
 I think it is a custom format that changes on a wiki-to-wiki basis.

 	I feel sad.
 This made my day worse.
 It's important to remind myself of the fact that MediaWiki was not designed to allow me to reverse engineer it.
-	-halfak

 2013-12-17
 	Test on revert detector failing since simplifying restructure.
 I'm not sure what the issue is, but I suspect that I broke something in util.ordered.HistoricalMap. -halfak